garcialuismanuel/garcialuismanuel.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: Notebooks/Rmd files that showcase my machine learning and data analysis skills.
-The "Reports" page has the business-oriented presentation of findings while this page leans more into the technical aspects.
+The "reports" page has the business-oriented presentation of findings while this page leans more into the technical aspects.
 This includes the cleaning and transforming of data,  EDA, and model selection process.
 nav: true
 nav_order: 2
 display_categories: [R-Projects, Python-Projects, Misc/Archive]